IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 * Click `Apply Changes`.

 The next step is to create your application's database.
 To achieve this you are going to use `Entity Framework Core`'s migration system.
-Switch to the codebase in your C# IDE.
+Switch to the codebase in your C# IDE, then:

 * Navigate to the `SimplifiedEShopTutorial.Infrastructure` project.
 * Expand the `Persistence` folder.